 Satyagraha would ask for nothing more and demand nothing less.

-Finally, just as I have committed my soul to reincarnate into the life of Jesus the next time I die, so Muslims could commit to reincarnate into the life of Mohammed or another Muslim saint after their next death, a fate more worthy for a departed soul than mere houris.
-Also, no excuse to fight between Shia and Sunni, blow oneself to pieces among innocents or set back little girls: practices the righteous Mohammed would certainly have scourged.
+Finally, just as I committed my soul to reincarnate into the life of Jesus the next time I die, so Muslims could commit to reincarnate into the life of Mohammed or another Muslim saint after their next death, a fate more worthy for a departed soul than mere houris.
+Also, there is no excuse to fight between Shia and Sunni, blow oneself to pieces among innocents or set back little girls: practices the righteous Mohammed would most certainly have hated.

-While Jesus said He was the only way into Heaven, so Mohammed said he was the last Prophet of God.
-What mortal man could untangle such a divine contradiction?
-Yet such a reincarnation could prove to be just as worthwhile for its practitioner.
+While Jesus said He was the only way into Heaven, Mohammed said he was the last Prophet of God.
+What mortal being could untangle such a divine contradictions?
+Yet such a reincarnation could prove worthwhile for its practitioner.
 We could wait there, safe in our soul, for whatever ultimate salvation God contemplates.
-Let the psychopaths murder each other and innocent victims in His Name on Earth; let our last refuge doggedly harbor the holdouts.
+Let the psychopaths murder each other in His Name on Earth along with their innocent victims; let our last refuge doggedly harbor the holdouts.
 Once and for all, our complicity could favor the good.

-Something for good believers to contemplate in Peace.
+Something for believers in Peace to contemplate in good faith.

 Allah Akhbar!
 God is Great!